|

 The first pair defaults to 10% and the second to 15% of the

-SystemKeepFree= or RuntimeKeepFree= are violated when
+full and either SystemKeepFree= or RuntimeKeepFree= are

-in effect, there might still be more space used than
+that, in effect, there might still be more space used than

 SystemMaxUse= or RuntimeMaxUse= limit after a vacuuming